Welcome to the home of the

 Our flying field is located at 5770 Africa Rd., 1/4 mile east of the Alum Creek Dam in Delaware County.

-In 1987, the WMAA leased this ten acre site from the US Army Corps of Engineers.
-No public money is spent on this field.
+In 1987, the WMAA leased this ten-acre site from the US Army Corps of Engineers.
+No public money is spent in this field.
 We started with an undeveloped parcel of land and have installed:

 - Protective fencing.

 - A concrete paved pilot preparation area including workbenches and setup/engine starting stands.

 - A frequency control board with slots for each channel to hold pilots’ AMA cards.

 - A shelter house with several picnic tables.

 - A paved parking lot.

 - Extensive landscaping.